 I get into moods where I pick an ingredient and fly with it.
 My latest has been Ricotta, from a Simple Chocolate Chip Ricotta Cake to these soft gnocchi pillows made with Ricotta.

-Whenever I ate gnocchi I would always make the Potato recipe, but then I tasted this Ricotta recipe and I was very impressed.
-So impressed I decided I liked them more than the classic.
+Whenever I ate gnocchi I would always make the Potato recipe, but then I remember tasting my mother-in-law’s recipe I was very impressed.
+So impressed I decided I liked them more than the classic, well almost!

 How to make Ricotta Gnocchi